 It is recommended for most people to take a step-down approach to addiction treatment.
-This helps them to become used to living in the community again, which continuing to get support.
+This helps them to become used to living in the community again, which continues to get support.

 - There are approximately 3000 certified addiction counselor’s in Oregon, yet –

 - More than 300,000 Oregon residents have a substance abuse disorder that remains untreated.

 - Only 35% of patients complete outpatient drug addiction treatment, yet –

 - More than half – 58% of patients complete intensive residential/inpatient treatment.
 The national average is only 45%.

 - One out of every six patients who are discharged from residential drug addiction treatment programs in Oregon return to treatment within a year.